SAP/spartacus-docs/_pages/install/configuring-feature-flags.md

 }
 ```

-In the above example:

-    - feature level is set to `1.1`.
-    - If `feature1` is a part of `1.1` feature level, with feature flag you can selectively disable that feature while keeping '1.1' feature set.
-    - If `feature2` is a part of `1.5` feature level, you can still enable it while keeping `1.1` feature set.

-## Note
+In this example, the feature level is set to `1.1`.
+With `feature1` set to `false`, if `feature1` is normally a part of the version 1.1 feature set, you can selectively disable this feature while keeping the rest of the features from the 1.1 release.
+If `feature2` is part of the 1.5 release, by setting it to `true`, you can enable it while otherwise only enabling the features from the 1.1 release.

-It is advised to additionally test your application when selectively enabling features.
-While we try to use feature flags for separate features, we can't guarantee that all functionalities will work for all possible combinations of feature flags and feature levels.
+**Note:** It is recommended that you pay extra attention to testing your application if you are selectively enabling features.
+Although feature flags are used for a number of different Spartacus features, there is no guarantee that all functionalities will work for all possible combinations of feature flags and feature levels.